 There are only two color options available in this style.
 Some may find it a little bit fussy and out of place for a plain guitar.
 If you are not familiar with replacing this kind of tuning peg, it can be a little complicated to do and even time-consuming.

-6 high-quality machine heads, 3 for the left, and 3 for the right hands’ side of your guitar.
+6 high-quality machine head tuners, 3 for the left, and 3 for the right hands’ side of your guitar.

 - Zinc alloy and german metal pegs